Vander-Bilt/IPO/README.md

 ## Acknowledgements

 We greatly appreciate the contribution of [CogvideoX](https://github.com/THUDM/CogVideo) to open source.
-Our IPO is based on theCogvideoX  model for post training, which is consistent in usage with CogvideoX.
+Our IPO is based on the CogvideoX  model for post training, which is consistent in usage with CogvideoX.